JMVCoelho/al-folio/_pages/about.md

 My research interests lie in the areas of Machine Learning, Natural Language Processing, and Information Retrieval.

-Currently working on the R&D project AppRecommender (P2020 39703), and also as a Teaching Assistant at Instituto Superior Técnico.
+Currently a PhD Candidate at <a href='https://deec.tecnico.ulisboa.pt/'>IST (DEEC)</a> and <a href='https://www.lti.cs.cmu.edu/'>CMU (LTI)</a>, under the dual degree CMU-Portugal program, supervised by <a href='http://web.ist.utl.pt/bruno.g.martins/'>Bruno Martins</a>, <a href='http://ctp.di.fct.unl.pt/~jmag/'>João Magalhães</a>, and <a href='http://www.cs.cmu.edu/~callan/'>Jamie Callan</a>.
+Working on long document retrieval leveraging efficient transformer architectures, and as a Teaching Assistant at Instituto Superior Técnico.

-Looking forward to pursue a doctoral program.